 - Alex Burns and Ben Eltham.
 ‘Catastrophic Failure Theories and Disaster Journalism: Evaluating Media Explanations of Australia’s ‘Black Saturday’ Bushfires.’
 2010.
 Media International Australia 137 (November), 90-99.
 (Publisher accepted version.)

 - Alex Burns and Ben Eltham.
 ‘The Film Finance Corporation and Hollywood’s Race to the Bottom.’
 2010.
 Media International Australia 136 (August), 103-118.
 (Publisher accepted version.)

 - Alex Burns, ‘Oblique Strategies for Ambient Journalism.’
 2010.
 M/C Journal 13(2) (May).

 - Alex Burns and Ben Eltham.
 ‘Twitter Free Iran: An Evaluation of Twitter’s Role in Public Diplomacy and Information Operations in Iran’s 2009 Election Crisis.’
 2009.
 In Papandrea, Franco & Mark Armstrong (Eds.).Record of the Communications Policy & Research Forum 2009.
 Sydney: Network Insight Institute, 298-310.

 - Alex Burns, ‘Select Issues With New Media Theories of Citizen Journalism.’
 2008.
 M/C Journal 11(1) (April).

 - Trevor Barr, Alex Burns, and Darren Sharp.
 Smart Internet 2010.
 Sydney: Smart Internet Technology CRC, 2005.

-- Strategic Subcultures of terrorist groups and economic statecraft actors
+- Strategic Subcultures of terrorist groups, hedge funds, and rising powers

 - Process Tracing